 Uric acid levels can vary by gender.

-It is also possible to have too little uric acid in your blood, which is a symptom of liver or kidney disease.
+It is also possible to have too little uric acid in your blood, a liver or kidney disease symptom.
 It is also a symptom of Fanconi syndrome, a kidney tubule disorder that prevents the absorption of substances such as glucose and uric acid.

 The uric acid blood test is not considered a definitive test for gout.

-Also, it is possible to have high uric acid levels without the symptoms of gout.
+Also, it is possible to have high uric acid levels without gout symptoms.
 This is known as asymptomatic hyperuricemia.

 Urine test for uric acid

 A uric acid test measures the amount of uric acid in the body.
 A uric acid test is often done to help determine the underlying cause of abnormal uric acid levels.

 By measuring the amount of uric acid in your body, your doctor can assess how well your body produces and removes uric acid.
 Your doctor may perform a uric acid blood test, or they may test your uric acid with a urine sample.

 Why is a uric acid urine test done?

 Your doctor will usually recommend a uric acid urine test when you show symptoms of a medical condition that causes uric acid levels to rise.